soenneker/soenneker.asyncs.locks/README.md

 [![](https://img.shields.io/nuget/dt/soenneker.asyncs.locks.svg?style=for-the-badge)](https://www.nuget.org/packages/soenneker.asyncs.locks/)

 # Soenneker.Asyncs.Locks
+### The fastest .NET async lock

 This library provides a single primitive: `AsyncLock`.

-Its primary goal is **performance**, specifically:
-- minimal latency on the uncontended path
+### Design goal

+The goal of `AsyncLock` is to provide the **fastest possible correct mutex** for real world .NET systems.

+Specifically, it is designed to:

+* make the uncontended case as close to a single atomic operation as possible
-- zero allocations unless contention occurs
+* avoid allocations, tasks, queues, and state machines unless contention actually occurs
+* support cancellation and disposal without contaminating the fast path
+* allow async and synchronous code to share the same lock safely
-- predictable behavior under load
+* preserve deterministic behavior under contention

 ---